 Local delivery driver employers see even worse numbers.
 In 2019, Papa John’s had an annual delivery driver turnover rate of 220%.
 Papa John’s has been struggling to hire and retain delivery drivers, which make up 60% of its employee base, due to low unemployment and higher demand for drivers.

-A great dispatch manager handles driver relations, and must, therefore, know how to recognize a good driver and keep them with the company for as long as possible.
+A great transportation dispatcher handles driver relations, and must, therefore, know how to recognize a good driver and keep them with the company for as long as possible.
 This involves maintaining balanced workloads, and optimizing schedules for your drivers.

 4. Increasing price pressures